 The Bottom Line

-Most of federal spending went toward mandatory ($2.612 trillion) and the military ($659.2 billion, since OCO spending isn't part of the discretionary budget).
-Add $80.2 billion for Health and Human Services.
+Most of federal spending went to two areas.
+Combined, they totaled $3.103 trillion.
+The first was the mandatory budget of $2.297 trillion.
+Add $80.3 billion for Health and Human Services.
 That's the agency that administers mandatory programs like Medicare, Medicaid, and the ACA.

 |Department||Budget (in billions)|